The cosmic consequences and the constraints on HN-gravity: COSMOGRAPHIC ANALYSIS OF THE MODEL

 The approach used to investigate the similarities between different classes of DE models and the $ \Lambda $CDM model is the statefinder diagnostic technique (SDT)~\cite{Singh:2015hva, Myrzakulov:2013owa, Rani:2014sia}.
 The statefinder diagnostic is a geometric parameter that is essential for understanding the evolution of the universe.
-It is proposed by Alam et al.~\cite{Alam:2003sc} and Sahni et al.~\cite{Sahni:2002fz} defined as a pair of parameters ($ s, r $), and can be written in explicit forms as:
+It is proposed by Alam et al.~\cite{Alam:2003sc} and Sahni et al.~\cite{Sahni:2002fz}, defined as a pair of parameters ($ s, r $), and written in explicit forms as:

-The statefinder diagnostic is a useful tool for distinguishing between different dark-energy models, as each cosmological scenario exhibits a unique evolutionary trajectory in the $s–r$ plane.
-The $\Lambda$CDM model corresponds to the point $(s, r) = (0, 1)$, the Standard Cold Dark Matter (SCDM) model corresponds to $(s, r) = (1, 1)$.
-The quintessence model corresponds to $ s > 0 $, the Chaplygin gas model yields $ s < 0 $ and $ r > 1 $, and the holographic dark-energy model is characterized by $(s, r) = \left(\frac{2}{3},1 \right)$.
+The statefinder diagnostic is a useful tool for distinguishing between different dark-energy models, as each cosmological scenario exhibits a unique evolutionary trajectory in the $ s–r $ plane.
+The $ \Lambda $CDM model corresponds to the point $ (s, r) = (0, 1) $, the Standard Cold Dark Matter (SCDM) model corresponds to $ (s, r) = (1, 1) $.
+The quintessence model corresponds to $ s > 0 $, the Chaplygin gas model yields $ s < 0 $ and $ r > 1 $, and the holographic dark-energy model is characterized by $ (s, r) = \left(\frac{2}{3},1 \right) $.

-In addition to the $(s, r)$ pair, a pair $(q, r)$ is also commonly used, where the de Sitter state is defined by the point $(q, r) = (-1, 1)$ and the $\Lambda$CDM model is defined by the line $ r=1 $.
+In addition to the $ (s, r) $ pair, a pair $ (q, r) $ is also commonly used, where the de Sitter state is defined by the point $ (q, r) = (-1, 1) $ and the $ \Lambda $CDM model is defined by the line $ r=1 $.
 The statefinder parameters for our model are given by

 Figure~\ref{fig:8a} depicts the behavior of the statefinder pair $ (s,r) $.
 From Eq.~(\ref{eq:34}), we find $ r \to 1 $ and $ s \to 0 $ as redshift $ z \to -1 $.
-Now using the best-fit value, the trajectories in planes $s-r$ and $ q-r $ can be seen in Fig.~\ref{Fig:8}.
-The arrows in the plots indicate the evolution of the trajectories over time, highlighting the phase transition of the Universe and convergence towards the $ \Lambda $CDM model~\cite{Singh:2022eun, Nagpal:2018mpv}.
+Now, using the best-fit value, the trajectories in the planes $s-r$ and $q-r$ are shown in Fig.~\ref{Fig:8}.
+The arrows in the plots indicate the evolution of trajectories over time, highlighting the Universe's phase transition and convergence towards the $ \Lambda $CDM model~\cite{Singh:2022eun, Nagpal:2018mpv}.